-The one-of-a-kind North Starr Ranch, comprising 3,494± acres, is a hunter’s and outdoorsmen’s paradise, situated in Wells, Nevada, bordering Humboldt National Forest and sitting at the base of the Ruby Mountains, which is known for the finest mule deer hunting in the West.
+The one-of-a-kind North Starr Ranch, comprising 3,494± acres, is a hunter’s and outdoorsmen’s paradise, situated near Wells, Nevada, bordering Humboldt National Forest and sitting at the base of the Ruby Mountains, which is known for the finest mule deer hunting in the West.
 North Starr Ranch abounds with limitless opportunities for recreation: hunting, fishing, camping, hiking, and beyond!
 Water is abundant and supplied via two wells and surface water rights.
 Additionally, North Starr Ranch is utilized as a seasonal cattle ranch, carrying 300+ units, making it a complete turn-key operation.
 North Starr Ranch is incredible and must be seen to be believed.

 North Starr Ranch is presently operated as a seasonal cattle operation.
 The estimated carrying capacity is 300± animal units.
 With the grazing rights leased from May to November on an annual basis, producing an average annual income of approximately $57,000.
 Additionally, there are 91± irrigated meadow acres, high on the mountain, utilized for grazing.

 Further, North Starr Ranch presents the opportunity to be developed into a hunting retreat or event destination presenting opportunity for utilization for events including hunting excursions, out-door concerts, weddings, and reunions.

 North Starr Ranch controls all access roads into the higher reaches of the East Humboldt Range of the Ruby Mountains and provides admission to the nearby Hole in the Mountain Peak, which stands at 11,300 feet and overlooks the Ranch.
 ATV and mountain bike trails are plentiful and winter sports, such as snowmobiling and skiing are unlimited due in part to the neighboring Ruby Mountain Heli Ski.